Business Practicum

 By participating in Business Practicum, you will get the opportunity to:

-The next intakes of the Business Practicum will be Winter 2024 (Sydney) and Summer 2025 (Melbourne).
+The upcoming intakes of the Business Practicum will be:

-If you are offered a place in the Business Practicum, you are required to participate in all listed activities.
+Key dates for each intake can be found below.
+Please note that the 2025 Business Practicum dates will be published here in February 2025.
+Students offered a place in Business Practicum are required to participate in all listed activities.
 If you are unable to commit to one or more of these dates, please do not apply.

 Activity